cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 ```

+> azd init

-> azd up
+> azd provision

-... after the Azure Container Apps is provisioned, visit port 8080 at the fqdn
+... after the Azure Container Apps is provisioned, visit the `containerAppFQDN` at the fqdn
 ... shown in the deployment output.
-Allow one-minute for the ACI to start.
+Allow one-minute for the ACA to start.

 ```